Marine Corps aircraft crashes in Southern California desert

 BRAWLEY, Calif.
 (AP) — A Marine Corps aircraft crashed Wednesday in the Southern California desert and civilian and military emergency crews were responding, but there were no immediate details about those on board, the military said.

-Naval Air Facility El Centro said in a Facebook post that the aircraft was from the 3rd Marine Aircraft Wing, an aviation unit headquartered at Marine Corps Air Station Miramar, in San Diego, about 115 miles (185 kilometers) west of the crash site in Imperial County.
-The post said the plane went down near the community of Glamis.
+The MV-22B Osprey belonged to the 3rd Marine Aircraft Wing based at Camp Pendleton and went down at 12:25 p.m. during training, said Maj.
+Mason Englehart, spokesman for the 3rd Marine Aircraft Wing, an aviation unit headquartered at Marine Corps Air Station Miramar, in San Diego, about 115 miles (185 kilometers) west of the crash site near the community of Glamis in Imperial County.

-The facility’s public affairs officer, Kristopher Haugh, said officials were still gathering details and he could not say how many were on board and whether there were any fatalities.
+The tiltrotor aircraft can take off and land as a helicopter but transit as a turboprop aircraft.

-Imperial County Sheriff’s Department spokesman Gilbert Rebollar said reports of the crash were received about midday Wednesday.
+Englehart said information was still being gathered and he could not say how many were on board or whether there were any fatalities.